Image

 What options do I have?

-When the time comes to take benefits from your pension (excluding final salary) you have two options:
+When the time comes to take benefits from your pension (excluding final salary) you have three options:

-1. Use your pension fund to buy an income for life via an annuity, known as 'secured'.
+1. Swap your pension fund for an income for life, bu y buying an annuity

-2. Leave your pension invested and draw an income, known as 'unsecured' or 'alternatively secured'.
+2. Leave your pension invested and draw an income, known as flexi-access income drawdown

 Pension Income Options